tonypires/zellij-ai-tab-notify/README.md

                           needs attention
 ```

-A [Zellij](https://zellij.dev) plugin that renames a background tab to flag it as
+A [Zellij](https://zellij.dev) plugin that updates a tab to flag it as
 "needs attention" when a process running in one of its panes - in particular a
 [Claude Code](https://claude.com/claude-code) session - finishes responding or is
 waiting on input.
 The marker clears automatically the moment you focus that tab
 again, and your original tab name is restored exactly.

 The plugin never reads pane content.
 It only reacts to explicit signals sent over
-Zellij's `zellij pipe` mechanism, typically from a Claude Code hook.
+Zellij's `zellij pipe` mechanism, from a Claude Code hook.

 https://github.com/user-attachments/assets/17a49594-b822-4416-b5c1-a00e9fee1976